Internally displaced persons in the Democratic Republic of the Congo

 A camp for internally displaced people at Kitchanga in 2013.

 The Democratic Republic of the Congo (DRC) has one of the largest populations of internally displaced persons in the world.
-The International Organization for Migration estimates that in the first half of 2023, conflict in the eastern DRC displaced nearly a million additional people, which along with existing displaced population, brought the total number of internally displaced people in the country to an estimated 6.1 million.
-The issue has been ongoing for many years, with millions of displaced persons forced from their homes, often repeatedly.
+As of February 2025, over 6.9 million people have been forced to leave their homes but remain displaced inside the country.
+More than a million Congolese have sought refuge abroad.

 The term internally displaced persons (IDPs) refers to movements of people within the DRC, which are a distinct population from refugees who fled to the DRC from other countries, such as the 1.2 million Rwandan refugees who arrived during the Great Lakes refugee crisis in 1994.